© 2020 Baptist Health. All Rights Reserved.

 Help along the way

 Parenting offers rewards.
 And it comes with challenges too.
-Family life likely will bring conflict.
+Family life will likely bring conflict.
 But working through problems can help draw a family closer together.

 If your family seems overwhelmed with problems or you have trouble coping, seek help.
 Your doctor or a mental health professional may be able to assist you.